sw-craftsmanship-dojo/runbook/python-repository.md

 ```

 This is how we configure how pytest runs.
-`--pspec` - is used to format the output of what tests are running in a nicer way
+`--pspec` - is used to format the output of what tests are running in an easy to understand format
 `--cov-config` - is used to configure coverage, and we will use the .coveragerc file that we will create in the next step
 `--cov-report` - we specify the type of coverage report we want.
 We use term-missing to include a column with the missing lines that are not covered
 `--cov` - specifies that we are using the current directory for coverage